 Out to sea three separate suns reflect off the water, where gaps in the clouds allow.

-Inland, someone doesn’t seem too pleased that I’ve entered her home.
+Inland, someone doesn’t seem too pleased that I’ve intruded into her home.

 In the evening light, the Isle Of Man looks even better, framed by the dying embers of sunlight